 Ss Peter & Paul, Brailes is in the upper storey of a medieval malt barn attached to the Old Rectory Farm.
 It is one of the oldest post Reformation public Catholic churches in England

 The Rectory Farm, dating from the mid-16th century, belonged to the Augustinian friars of Kenilworth who leased it to John Bishop.
-After the Dissolution he bought the farm and established a secret Mass centre in the attic.
+After the Dissolution, he bought the farm and established a secret Mass centre in the attic.
 There was a priest’s hide in the house.
 John’s eldest son, William, was born there in 1554 and educated at the clandestine Catholic school in the village.
-He studied for a time in Oxford and then, along with many Catholic exiles, went to the continent.
+William studied for a time in Oxford and then, along with many Catholic exiles, went to the continent.
 He was ordained a priest at Laon in France in 1583 and probably served in Brailes but was subsequently exiled to France where he studied at the Sorbonne.
-He was a noted controversialist and writer and on 4 June 1623 was consecrated titular Bishop of Chalcedon at Paris and appointed the first Vicar Apostolic of England.
+A noted controversialist and writer, he was consecrated titular Bishop of Chalcedon at Paris on 4 June 1623, and appointed the first Vicar Apostolic of England.
 He died on 16 April 1624 and was probably buried in St Pancras cemetery.

 The Grade II* listed chapel and presbytery were restored by the Most Rev. Maurice Couve de Murville, 8th Archbishop of Birmingham, with generous help from English Heritage in 1992-93.
 The former farm kitchen and service wing beneath the chapel was restored in 2009 for use as a parish hall.